ergochat/ergo/docs/MANUAL.md

 Oragono has code support for adding an .onion address to an IRC server, or operating an IRC server as a Tor hidden service.
 This is subtle, so you should be familiar with the [Tor Project](https://www.torproject.org/) and the concept of a [hidden service](https://www.torproject.org/docs/tor-onion-service.html.en).

 There are two possible ways to serve Oragono over Tor.
 One is to add a .onion address to a server that also serves non-Tor clients, and whose IP address is public information.
 This is relatively straightforward.
-Add a separate listener, for example `127.0.0.2:6668`, to Oragono's `server.listen`, then add it to `server.tor-listeners.listeners`  Configure Tor like this:
+Add a separate listener, for example `127.0.0.2:6668`, to Oragono's `server.listen`, then add it to `server.tor-listeners.listeners`.
+Then configure Tor like this:

 ````
 HiddenServiceDir /var/lib/tor/oragono_hidden_service